 - All cell phones and electronic devices are to be silenced to avoid disturbing the competitors.

 - Each Pro/Am competition site establishes and enforces its own policy regarding pets.
-Should a site allow pets, they shall be kept on leashes at all times.
+Should a site allow pets, they shall always be kept on leashes.
 Pet owners shall be responsible for their pet’s behavior and for cleaning up after them.
 Except for Service Dogs as defined by the ADA under Title II & Title III, dogs and other pets are not allowed to walk on competition ranges or on access routes to ranges at any time.
 Any breach shall prohibit that pet from future ASA attendance.

-- Video and digital image cameras are not allowed on tournament ranges without prior approval from ASA for the working press or film production.
+- Video and digital image cameras are not allowed on tournament ranges without prior approval from ASA.
 Still photography is allowed, but the use of flash equipment during competitions is prohibited.

 - On any range conducting unknown competition spectators may not have range finders.
 They will be required to surrender them or leave.

-- Spectators may assist by carrying items such as stools, umbrellas, ice chests, food, drinks, or other items for the convenience of shooters, but must stay clear of the shooting stakes and lanes at all times.
+- Spectators may assist by carrying items such as stools, umbrellas, ice chests, food, drinks, or other items for the convenience of shooters, but must always stay clear of the shooting stakes and lanes.

 - If a spectator displays unsportsmanlike conduct, they will be removed from the range and the ASA Office will determine whether they are eligible to remain and/or attend future events.

-The Competition Committee will consist of five (5) shooters who will address all rule inquiries, protests, and any instances of unsportsmanlike conduct.
-Members must commit to be in attendance at every tournament with a maximum of three (3) members from the pro classes and a minimum of two (2) amateurs or semi-pros.
+The Competition Committee will consist of five (5) competitors who will address all rule inquiries, protests, and instances of unsportsmanlike conduct by competitors.
+Members must commit to attending every tournament with a minimum of three (3) members from the pro classes.
 In addition to reviewing infractions and ruling on grievances submitted by shooters the committee will establish penalties or sanctions for conduct violations that are not delineated in the ASA Rules.
 They will also review general rule interpretation submissions and serve on the annual Rules Advisory Board.